 2. No yearly fee for the duration of your credit card

-Both of them are considered to be good options, but before you can decide which one to choose, you should familiarize yourself with the annual fees themselves.
-Sometimes it’s worth it to get a credit card with yearly fees.
+Both are considered good options, but you should familiarize yourself with the annual fees before deciding which one to choose.
+Sometimes, getting a credit card with yearly fees is worth it.
 And, sometimes it’s better to get a no-fee credit card.
 Let’s take a closer look at both, and you can decide which one would suit you and your lifestyle better.

-A yearly fee is charged by your credit card issuer for account maintenance.
-They’re also used to pay for some additional perks that might come with a credit card.
+Your credit card issuer charges a yearly fee for account maintenance.
+They’re also used to paying for additional perks that might come with a credit card.
 Some of those perks could include:

 Credit card benefits

-Most credit cards that come with such fees have some interesting and useful features such as extended warranties on purchases, or price protection, and the fee you pay is used for covering these costs.
+Most credit cards with such fees have interesting and valuable features, such as extended warranties on purchases or price protection, and the fee covers these costs.

 Membership in rewards programs

-Having a membership for a rewards program is actually one of the biggest benefits of having a credit card with an annual payment.
-Your rewards can accumulate and offset the cost of the fee.
+One of the most significant benefits of having a credit card with an annual payment is the ability to join a rewards program.
+Your rewards can accumulate and offset the fee.

 Insurance protection

-Your credit card yearly fee can cover the costs of things such as trip cancellations, provide rental car coverage, and more.
-These are just some of the perks that can come with a credit card that has a such fee.
+Your credit card’s yearly fee can cover trip cancellations, rental car coverage, and more.
+These are just some perks that can come with a credit card with such a fee.
 The perks you’re offered depend entirely on your credit card issuer.
 Now, when it comes to the cost of your fee, it depends on the type of credit card you choose.
-These fees can cost anywhere between $30 and $600, and the more expensive ones typically come with more benefits.
-However, if you don’t pay the fee on time, you’ll be hit with high-interest rates and will damage your credit score.
+These fees can cost between $30 and $600; the more expensive ones typically have more benefits.
+However, if you don’t pay the fee on time, you’ll be hit with high interest rates, damaging your credit score.

 This fee can be charged as soon as you open your credit card account, or it can be charged after 12 months.
 You might even encounter issuers that charge this fee in monthly installments, but this isn’t quite as common.
-Certain credit card issuers actually offer credit cards that don’t have any fees in the 1st year.
-This doesn’t mean that there are no fee credit cards, as after the promotional period is over, you will have to start paying it yearly if you decide to keep the card.
+Certain credit card issuers offer credit cards that don’t have fees in the 1st year.
+This doesn’t mean there are no fee credit cards, as after the promotional period, you will have to start paying an annual fee if you decide to keep the card.

 What Benefits Do Come with Yearly Fees?

-Unless your credit card issuer highlights the fact that they offer no annual fee cards, you’ll likely have to pay this fee.
-You can always check the “Pricing and Information” section of your contract to make sure, or you could contact your issuer to find out more.
-In any case, it’s not necessarily a bad thing if you have to pay this fee, as credit cards with fees typically come with certain benefits.
+Unless your credit card issuer highlights that they offer no annual fee cards, you’ll likely have to pay this fee.
+You can always check your contract’s “Pricing and Information” section to make sure, or you could contact your issuer to find out more.
+In any case, it’s not necessarily bad if you have to pay this fee, as credit cards with fees typically come with certain benefits.

-If you have a rewards credit card that comes with this fee, you’ll likely get better rewards.
-Take, for example, a no-annual fee credit card that offers 3% cashback on your groceries.
+You’ll likely get better rewards if you have a rewards credit card with this fee.
+Take, for example, a no-annual fee credit card offering 3% cashback on groceries.
 If you decide to pay for having a card, you could get a cashback of up to 6%.

-If the rewards are higher than the fee, it means that you will profit from this card.
-If the fee is higher than your total rewards, you should choose a credit card with a fee.
+You will profit from this card if the rewards are higher than the fee.
+If the cost exceeds your total rewards, you should choose a credit card with a fee.

 Are These Credit Cards Worth It?

-Annual fees can be high, but sometimes the cost is worth it, and sometimes it’s simply unavoidable.
-It is worth it to get a credit card with an annual fee in the following situations:
+Annual fees can be high, but sometimes the cost is worth it and unavoidable.
+It is worth it to get a credit card with a yearly fee in the following situations:

 Apply if you have a poor credit score

-If you have bad credit or limited credit history, you might have no other choice but to get a credit card with an annual fee.
-Although certain issuers offer no annual fee credit cards for those with poor credit.
-It might still be better for you to pay your annual fees.
-Because paying them (and other credit card debts) on time will help you build up your credit score.
+If you have bad credit or limited credit history, you might have no choice but to get a credit card with an annual fee.
+However, certain issuers offer no annual credit card fees to those with poor credit.
+It might still be better for you to pay your yearly fees because paying them (and other credit card debts) on time will help you build up your credit score.

 Apply if you benefit from the rewards

 As mentioned, if you use your credit card often and need the rewards that come with it, a credit card with an annual fee might be worth it.
-As long as the rewards offset the fee, these credit cards can be a good choice.
+These credit cards can be a good choice if the rewards offset the cost.

 Consider applying if you need certain credit card features

-If you need a credit card with a special feature, and you cannot find such a feature in it, it’s probably in your best interest to pay for the annual fee.
+If you need a credit card with a unique feature, and you cannot find such a feature in it, it’s probably in your best interest to pay for the annual fee.

 Apply if the card offers valuable bonuses

 Many issuers offer big introductory bonuses (0% intro offers) if you spend a certain amount of money in the first few months of using a credit card with an annual fee.
-Other issuers offer nice travel perks such as free hotel stays or even hotel/airline loyalty programs.
-If the bonuses and perks are valuable, it might be worth it to pay the annual fee.
+Other issuers offer travel perks such as free hotel stays or hotel/airline loyalty programs.
+If the bonuses and perks are valuable, paying the annual fee might be worth it.

 How do I Choose a No Annual Fee Credit Card?

-If you’re keeping a credit card solely for emergencies or special occasions, and rarely use the rewards that come with it, paying the annual fees is an unnecessary expense that you can easily avoid.
+If you keep a credit card solely for emergencies or special occasions and rarely use the rewards it offers, paying the annual fees is an unnecessary expense that you can easily avoid.

 You would be much better off choosing a no-fee card.
-Keep in mind that just because there is no annual fee, you’ll still encounter other fees on your credit card, such as foreign transaction fees, interest fees, APR fees, etc. No annual fee cards still come with rewards and bonuses.
-They’re simply lower than typical, but you can still benefit from them.
+Remember that because there is no annual fee, you’ll still encounter other fees on your credit card, such as foreign transaction fees, interest fees, APR fees, etc. No annual fee cards still come with rewards and bonuses.
+They’re lower than typical, but you can still benefit from them.

-Switching for a No Annual Fee Credit Card
+Switching to a No Annual Fee Credit Card

 - 1. You can cancel your current credit card and apply for a new one